jonathanwkelly/home/posts/dart.markdown

 You will also need Java.
 If you would rather not install that, see above.

 Since Xcode 4.2, you also need to change the compiler used, in `configurations_xcode.gypi`.
 Change the line that reads `'GCC_VERSION': '4.2'` to `'GCC_VERSION': 'com.apple.compilers.llvmgcc42`.

 Remember to run `gclient runhooks` after this, to re-generate the files needed.

 Now you should be able to run `build.py --arch=ia32 --mode=release` to build the release binaries.

-## Links
+## Pertinent links

 - [Official website](http://dartlang.org/)
 - [Project at Google Code](https://code.google.com/p/dart/)